inca-viewer/inca/README.md

 - on image edge - pan image
 - on video - play/pause
 - on thumbnail - play from frame
-- on folder - list media inside
+- on folder - show media inside
 - on search term - find matching videos

 Long click
 - on background - return to last media
 - on video link - play from start
-- on highlighted text - search media files for title match
+- on highlighted text - search media files for match

 Long right click
-- on image - save image under cursor
-- on media - add favorite and add to current slideshow
+- on media - adds to favorites & slides

 Slide gestures
 - in media - magnify, width, speed, volume